 Whether you do in fact have an unpaid bill, or DRS’s claim is based on faulty reporting, you should definitely submit a validation letter.

 For this method to work, you should contact DRS within 30 days.

 2. Negotiate a Partial Payment on Your Account

 If it’s too late to dispute DRS’s claim or the agency was able to validate the debt you owe, get ready to negotiate with the debt collector.

-By offering DRS a partial payment, you may be able to negotiate the removal of the collections account from your credit report.
+By offering DRS a partial payment, as a result, you may be able to negotiate the removal of the collections account.